Case Study #2

 Office opening announcement

-Post on the Morningstar Australia account announcing the Sydney office launch to the broader Morningstar audience.
+Posts on Morningstar-affiliated LinkedIn accounts announcing the Sydney office launch to the broader Morningstar audience.

 Writing under compliance scrutiny